Angela Hicks has been active as promoter of Chinese culture and exchange ever since her time as a graduate student at North Carolina State.

 AH: My friends from E.S.
 King offered to help me find a job teaching English in China.
 There were some were some weird questions in the interviews: I was a PHD and they would ask if I dressed and talked properly.
 On the phone, they would talk to me and be excited, but once they saw my passport photo, things would suddenly change and there’d be no offer.
 It took me over two years to get a position.

 MF: What changed things?

-AH: One of my Chinese friends advised me to make a point of disclosing my race as early in the process as possible.
+AH: One of my friends, Kamau Ali, who had worked for the State Department advised me to make a point of disclosing my race as early in the process as possible.
 The minute I did that, I got a job in Changping, a fifth ring suburb of Beijing, teaching English at a college.
 The lady I dealt with told me she had to check with her manager.
 She was so excited about my getting approval, she called me at midnight my time.

 MF: So, Emeka was still very young at the time?

 AH: He was ten.
 About seven months in, we were about to go into the city and several policemen appeared.
 All the western adults were with us and none of us spoke Chinese well.
 The policeman looks at my son and starts speaking to him in Chinese.
 Emeka answers.
 He tells me, “They’re saying you need permission to take me off campus.”

 I realized then that he understood Chinese fluently seven months in.
 We just had to go to the gate to sign him out.

 We stayed for a year.

 MF: Then you came back here?